peterkos/peterkos.github.io/README.md

 ##Hello!

-This is the repository for all of the files at [peterkos.github.io](peterkos.github.io).
+This is my attempt at using [gulp](http://gulpjs.com), featuring barebones-styling and absolutely no content! :+1: